 Imagine you go to a wedding party & start judging all based on looks, clothes, fashion sense, etc. Thus you are analyzing people around you based on various criteria right.
 Similarly, you can develop a futuristic opinion about the company’s performance by looking into its financial figures.
 Analysis of any Financial statement comprises of studying their balance sheet, P&L & Cash Flow statements to know the firm’s overall financial performance & determine its futuristic proposition.
 Let us discuss what parameters can help you with a quick financial analysis.
 Analysis of any Financial statement comprises of most common tools Historical trend analysis, financial Statement analysis & Ratio Analysis.

-Ability to maintain positive cash flow, while satisfying immediate obligations (Balance Sheet).
+Cash helps to absorb any shocks.
+The ability to maintain positive cash flow, while satisfying immediate obligations (Balance Sheet).

-Ability to remain in business in the long run, without having to sustain significant losses in the conduct of its business (P&L & Balance Sheet).
+Withstand competition and seasonal fluctuations.
+The ability to remain in business in the long run, without having to sustain significant losses in the conduct of its business (P&L & Balance Sheet).

 Comparisons within the industry

+Peep into your competitor’s financial figures.
 Compare accounting numbers to those of similar companies in the same industry (Cross-Sectional analysis)

 Comparison within the Financial statements